fz172/fanfly/_posts/2026-07-29-underseat_cover_plates.md

 ### The Back Side

 The back side was a whole piece.
-Similar to the front, I test fitted several rounds to get the edges fit nicely and not chafe on anything.
+Similar to the front, I did several rounds of test fitting to get the edges to fit nicely and not chafe on anything.

-Then, I opened a 1.5 inch hole with a hole puncher on each of the plate as the hot air outlet.
+Then, I opened a 1.5-inch hole with a hole puncher on the plate as the hot air outlet.

 ![](https://lh3.googleusercontent.com/pw/AP1GczN9Mg6XhRnqchhU4lLEbOWJE-NMec10wU5RLoOckP4UefJJRIybgL-eoeXi6Iy1dXALZ1AxtoUE6XUQLQkJKj4R4rXyfN1HOVswANDqbQUgPkVR6IDK-yieBlKhSHqYZoULgflaXOS54kF3KHh87LlRtQ=w1774-h2364-s-no-gm?authuser=0)
 _Marked area to be drilled for hot air vent_